v2

 with an interface or abstract type.

-The check for Assert.IsType
+The checks for Assert.IsType

-is an exact type check, which means no value can ever satisfy the test.
+are an exact type check, which means no value can ever satisfy the test.

 To fix a violation of this rule, you may: